International Couples: U.S. Adoption While Living Abroad

 The home study, legal representation, adoption opportunity, travel, citizenship and more — it can be a lot to think about.
 It feels overwhelming to most people who want to adopt while overseas.
 The important point is this: anyone who dreams of having a family can pursue this dream through adoption.
 Even if you are living outside of the U.S., American Adoptions can help U.S. citizens around the world in your adoption journey.

-To speak with an adoption specialist about completing a U.S. adoption while living abroad, call 1-800-ADOPTION today or request more free adoption information at any time.
+To speak with an adoption specialist about completing a U.S. adoption while living abroad, click here now.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.